-Arthroscopy is a minimally invasive surgical procedure that allows an orthopedic surgeon to see and operate inside a joint using a device called an arthroscope.
+Arthroscopy is a minimally invasive Operation procedure that allows an orthopedic surgeon to see and operate inside a joint using a device called an arthroscope.
 The arthroscope is inserted through very small incisions in the skin.

 An arthroscope is a pen-shaped instrument to which a tiny video camera and light source is attached.